ATM: Reliability

 Before an ATM is placed in a public place, it typically has undergone extensive testing with both test money and the backend computer systems that allow it to perform transactions.
-Banking customers also have come to expect high reliability in their ATMs, which provides incentives to ATM providers to minimise machine and network failures.
-Financial consequences of incorrect machine operation also provide high degrees of incentive to minimise malfunctions.
+Banking customers also have come to expect high reliability in their ATMs, which provides incentives to ATM providers to minimize machine and network failures.
+Financial consequences of incorrect machine operation also provide high degrees of incentive to minimize malfunctions.

 ATMs and the supporting electronic financial networks are generally very reliable, with industry benchmarks typically producing 98.25% customer availability for ATMs and up to 99.999% availability for host systems that manage the networks of ATMs.
 If ATM networks do go out of service, customers could be left without the ability to make transactions until the beginning of their bank's next time of opening hours.